The official blog of the Lung Institute.

 How many people have chronic bronchitis?
 According to the Centers for Disease Control and Prevention (CDC), an estimated 8.7 million Americans are diagnosed with chronic bronchitis.
 Another 4.1 million Americans have emphysema, the other main form of COPD.
 And millions of others are walking around undiagnosed.

 There are a variety of medicines available to treat chronic bronchitis, and staying active and exercising can help strengthen the muscles that help you breathe, and help your lung function.
 Other treatments include pulmonary rehabilitation.
-Stem cell therapy is another option- click here to learn more about stem cell treatment for chronic bronchitis.
+Cellular therapy is another option- click here to learn more about cellular therapy for chronic bronchitis.